3 A Theory of Requirements Engineering - Part II

 Expressing software requirements in a formal language also provides the basis for automated test generation, program verification, program synthesis, and debugging.

-The rest of the book does not require knowledge of formal logic beyond what is covered standard introductions to logic for computer scientists, i.e. you understand the main propositional logic operators (not, and, or, implies, if and only if).
-Chapter 13 will provide more information about automated tools that people use to analyse and debug requirements expressed in formal languages.
-I hope to eventually add a chapter on temporal logic for requirements engineering.
-Knowledge of temporal logic is not needed for the rest of the book.
+The rest of the book does not require knowledge of formal logic beyond what is covered in standard introductions to logic for computer scientists; that is, it assumes that you understand the main propositional logic operators (not, and, or, implies, if and only if).
+Chapter 13 provides more information about automated tools used to analyse and debug requirements expressed in formal languages.
+Chapter 21 provides a short introduction to the use of temporal logic for formulating goals, requirements and assumptions.
+This chapter is optional; the other chapters can be read and understood without knowledge of temporal logic.

 3.2 Goals, Requirements, Assumptions